ganeti/ganeti/doc/design-2.0-commandline-parameters.rst

 Background
 ----------

-Ganeti 2.0 introduces several changes in handling instances ressources such as disks and network card as well as some new features.
+Ganeti 2.0 introduces several changes in handling instances resources such as disks and network cards as well as some new features.
 Due to these changes, the commandline syntax needs to be changed significantly since the existing commandline syntax is not able to cover the changes.